 People who are inculcated into the Silicon Valley intro culture are generally very careful with intros, because they carry a very real social cost.
 An intro isn’t just an email; intros which lead to successful outcomes work out to the advantage of the person giving it by tightening their ties to both parties to the intro.
 If one makes a habit of making other-than-successful intros, one loses the capability to make intros that matter.

 You don’t need an intro to apply to YC.
 That fact is one reason why they’re successful; they have had their pick from the vast pool of talented people who do not have a high-quality intro to a Silicon Valley VC available to them.
+About half of a recent YC class had no pre-existing social connection to YC.
 That said, if you have a high-quality intro available to you, take it; it is not the case that it is zero value.

 Keep going regardless